michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 # Overview

-This is the repository for the Jupyter notebook and dataset used for the following conference paper:
+This is the repository for the Jupyter notebooks and datasets used for the following conference paper:

 Michael T. Lopez II, Cheska Elise Hung, and Maria Regina Justina E. Estuar.\
 **Network Density Analysis of Health Seeking Behavior in Metro Manila: A Retrospective Analysis on COVID-19 Google Trends Data**\